Distinguished Fellowships and Assistantships

 • Deserving: A Ph.D. student who has earned the recognition, respect, and support of fellow graduate students and teachers.

-• Needy: A Ph.D. student who has demonstrated financial need by either filing the FAFSA or by completing the Net Price Calculator.
+• Needy: A Ph.D. student who has demonstrated financial need by filing the FAFSA.
 The Graduate School, in consultation with the Office of Student Financial Aid, will verify need.
+Students not eligible to apply for federal aid cannot be considered for the fellowship.

 Fellowships are awarded in recognition of outstanding prior academic achievement, promise of future academic excellence, and successful completion of studies to date.